Poli town

-Pori Town is a town under the jurisdiction of Huangdao District, Qingdao City, in the Chinese province of Shandong.
-It is one of 23 key towns with a planned population of 50,000 ~ 100,000.
-Poli Town ranked 91st in the list of China's Top 100 towns in 2021.
+Poli Town (泊里镇) is a town under the jurisdiction of Huangdao District, Qingdao City, in the Chinese province of Shandong.
+It is one of 23 key towns with a planned population of 50,000 to 100,000.
+Poli Town is ranked 91st in the list of China's Top 100 towns in 2021.

 History

 In July 1949, the thirty-eighth year of the Republic of China, the Poli District was renamed Third District.
 In 1955, it was renamed Poli.
 In 1956, Zangma County was merged into Jiaonan County as Poli District.

 In March 1958, Poli District was divided into Poli, Xiaochang and Yokogawa townships.
 In September, three municipalities were merged to form a satellite Commune, which was later changed to Pori Commune.

 In March 1984, it was renamed Poli.

 In January 2001, Xinyang Town was merged into Poli Town.

 Administration

 Poli town has jurisdiction over many villages.
 These include: